Charelk2/Flinkdink2/README.md

 `VITE_API_BASE_URL` variable should point there.
 For production builds set it to the full URL of your deployed API server.

+### Interpreting Server Logs

+The server uses the `morgan` middleware in the `combined` format to log every incoming HTTP request.
+Each line shows the method, URL, response status and response time.
+In addition, the generic error handler prints any unexpected errors.
+If something goes wrong you'll see a message in the console and the API responds with JSON like `{ "detail": "Database error" }` along with the relevant status code.

 ## Mobile Usage

 FlinkDink is a Progressive Web App.
 You can add it to your home screen from the